See what is active.

 That is why Tally exists.
 Local.
 Small.
 Native.
 Out of the way.

-Five states.
 Running, Waiting, Needs Review, Diverged, Done.
-You open the menu bar and you know exactly where things stand.
-No clicking through tabs.
+Open the menu bar and you know exactly where things stand.
+No tabs.

-Claude, Gemini, and Codex each show up as themselves.
-You can tell at a glance who is moving, who is blocked, and who needs you to step in.
+Each one shows up as itself.
+Tell at a glance who is moving, who is blocked, and who needs you to step in.

-It watches session files and running processes, then ties them to branches and projects automatically.
-You do not configure anything.
+Watches session files and running processes, ties them to branches and projects automatically.
+You configure nothing.

 A running timer on every active task.
-So you can tell the difference between real work and a process that has been sitting there for 37 minutes doing nothing.
+Tell the difference between real work and a process that has been sitting there 37 minutes doing nothing.

 Three agents.
 One place to watch them.